-I am a sociologist interested in understanding the effects of decreasing homophobia in Western cultures, particularly related to improving attitudes toward sexual minorities and liberalizing attitudes toward consensual sex.
+I am a sociologist interested in understanding the effects of changing norms of gender and sexuality in Western cultures, particularly related to improving attitudes toward sexual minorities and liberalizing attitudes toward consensual sex.
 Empirically documenting the erosion of homophobia in educational and sporting settings, as well as in the wider culture, my research explores how this has resulted in an expansion of gendered behaviours for male youth and documents the improvement in life experiences of lesbian, gay, bisexual and transgendered youth.
-My next book is about the changing experiences of bisexual men, to be published with Columbia University Press and co-authored with Eric Anderson.
+My next book is about the changing experiences of bisexual men, to be published with Springer Press and co-authored with Eric Anderson.
 In 2014, I undertook a Visiting Professorship at Cornell University, researching ‘mostly gay’ and ‘mostly straight’ men with Professor Ritch Savin-Williams and am continuing to publish on the diverse experiences of men with non-exclusive sexual orientations.
 I have undertaken funded research for Durex examining issues related to dating and safe sex, which supported calls for a condom emoji to help enable young people discuss condom use.

 I welcome inquiries from the media and those interested in pursuing research in masculinities and sexualities.